Open-Future-Belgium/puppet_rspec_demo/README.md

 tag v0.0.2.2

     - boolean properties
-        - test that all booleans return  true/false
+      - Always return false (default) when not given
+      - test translation of (o,1,yes,no,true,false,y.n ...) returns boolean
-        - test that all booleans raise an error if not
+      - test that idf not a boolean, it raises an error

 tag v0.0.2.4